On the Menu – Vegan Options at Chain Restaurants

 On the Go

-Beloved for its on-the-go goodies, Benugo offers all sorts of vegan eats to take away.
-From the Blueberry Coconut & 5 Grain porridge to the Vegan Reuben Bloomer and a vegan cookie, there’s plenty to enjoy at this lunchtime favourite.
+Benugo offers all sorts of vegan eats to take away.
+From its Raspberry & Coconut Chia Pudding to the Vegan Reuben Bloomer and vegan cookie, there’s plenty to enjoy at this lunchtime favourite.

-With locations throughout the UK, you’ll never be far from Greggs’ famous vegan sausage roll, which the popular chain introduced following a PETA petition signed by over 20,000 supporters.
-You can also grab the meaty, delicious Vegan Steak Bake or the Mexican Bean and Sweet Potato Wrap.
-Enjoy them with a side of Southern Fried Potato Wedges followed by a Glazed Ring Doughnut.
+With locations throughout the UK, you’ll never be far from Greggs’ famous vegan sausage roll, introduced by the chain following a PETA petition signed by over 20,000 supporters.
+You can also grab the delicious Vegan Sausage Breakfast Roll or the Vegan Ham and Cheeze Baguette – ask for it heated!
+Enjoy them with a side of southern-fried potato wedges followed by a glazed ring doughnut.
 Thank you, Greggs.

 Whatever the time of day, Pret has you covered.
-Breakfast options include the Very Berry croissant, coconut porridge, and the Acai & Almond Butter Bowl.
-For lunch or a light dinner, you can choose from a variety of soups and sandwiches, including the Avo, Olives & Toms baguette and Red Thai Veg soup.
-And of course, the chain offers a selection of plant-based milks for hot drinks – as well as sweet treats including the Dark Chocolate & Almond Butter Cookie and Almond Butter Bites, which are PETA office favourites.
+Breakfast options include coconut porridge, the Very Berry Croissant, and the Acai & Almond Butter Bowl.
+For lunch or a light dinner, you can choose from a variety of soups and sandwiches, including the Avo, Olives & Toms baguette and Red Thai Veg Soup.
+And there are sweet treats, too, including the Dark Chocolate & Almond Butter Cookie and Almond Butter Bites (which are a PETA office favourite).

-Vegan sushi (including Avo Baby Rolls), the Quinoa Burgers Tokyo Wrap, the Vegetable Fusion Gyoza – all these and more delicious plant-based delights are available across the nation at this high-street favourite.
-The chain’s vegan options are healthy, nutritious, and 100 per cent animal-friendly.
+Vegan sushi (including Avo Baby Rolls), the Veggie Meatless Meatballs Teriyaki Rice Bowl, the Vegetable Fusion Gyoza, and more delicious plant-based delights are available across the nation at this high-street favourite.
+The chain’s vegan options are healthy, nutritious, and animal-friendly.

-Whether you’re after something hot or cold, Wasabi has plenty of vegan dishes on its menu.
-There’s a large assortment of vegan sushi and tofu options – recent additions include the Tofu Teriyaki salad and Tofu Tom Yum Soup – as well as yummy mochi treats that’ll satisfy any sweet tooth.
+Whether you’re after something hot or cold, Wasabi’s vegan fare has it all.
+It has a large assortment of vegan sushi, bento, and soup options – including innovative vegan “xalmon” sets and the Vegan Chi’king Katsu Curry as well as yummy mochi treats that’ll satisfy any sweet tooth.